AetherialMist/JavaLearning/lesson-001/README.md

 Yes, I promise!
 Assuming you continue this guide and learning about Java that is.

-For now, we are going to pretend that only code written between those inner curly-braces after "public static void main( String[] args)" `{` and `}` will be run.
+For now, we are going to pretend that only code written between those inner curly-braces after "public static void main( String[] args)" `{` and before its closing buddy `}` will be run.

 ### Play Button

-You may have noticed a little play button has appeared next to both "public class HelloWorld" and "public static void main".
+You may have noticed a little play button has appeared next to both `public class HelloWorld` and `public static void main`.

 ![PlayButtons](images/PlayButton.png)

-This is because "public static void main(String[] args)" is the starting point for any and all Java programs!
+This is because `public static void main(String[] args)` is the starting point for any and all Java programs!
 Inside the `src` folder, there should be exactly `0` or `1` of these lines in your code.

 Intellij gives you two options for how you want to run your program from this window.
-You can click either, it really does not matter, I am going to click on the one next to the line with "public class".
+You can click either, it really does not matter, I am going to click on the one next to the line with `public class`.
 When you click one of these buttons, you will get a little pop-up menu with several options, just select the regular "Run" option which should appear as the top most option.